 Senior Lecturer FAQ

-How do I register to participate in Commencement?
+How do I order regalia and register to participate in Commencement?

 Where do I pick up and return my rented regalia?

 Information about regalia rental may be found on the regalia and tickets page.

 Where is assembly for Senior Lecturers on Commencement morning?

 Senior Lecturers are asked to report to the assembly tent on Kresge Oval on Friday, June 8, between 9:15 am and 9:30 am for robing and assembly; the procession departs at 9:45 am.
 Continental breakfast will be available at 8:30 am.
 Further detail about arrangements, including those that pertain to security, will be sent directly to participants in the week leading up to Commencement.